-OPMAVINET 5200.19D CH-1 OP=945

-OPNAY INSTRUCTION 5200.19D CRANGE TRANSMITTAL 1

-From: Chief of Naval Operations

-Subj: REVIEW, CLEARANCE, AND APPROVAL OF PROPOSED ADMINISTRATIVE ISSUANCES

-- 1. Purpose.
-To revalidate the reporting requirement and extend the reporting date in the basic instruction. - 2.
-Validation and Approval of Extended Reporting Requirement.
+a.e.e.
+OPNAVINST 5200.190 CH-1 OP-945 OPNAV INSTRUCTION 5200.19D CHANGE TRANSMITTAL 1 From: Chief of Naval Operations Subj: REVIEW, CLEARANCE, AND APPROVAL OF PROPOSED ADMINISTRATIVE ISSUANCES Purpose.
+To revalidate the reporting requirement and extend the reporting date in the basic instruction.
+2. Validation and Approval of Extended Reporting Requirement.
 We use the information from this report to extract/obtain management data for the reports control program, to document costs, to aid in validating reporting requirements and assist in preventing duplication.
-To control and reduce the burden placed on the operating forces and the shore establishment, we must extend the report control symbl OFNAV 5214-1.
-We are approving the report contained in the basic instruction for an additional three years. - Action.
-Add the following sentence to the report(s) paragraph: Extend the reporting requirement contained in this directive until (insert a month and year not greater than three years from the date of the change transmittal).

-Distribution: (Same is basic)

-Stocked CO, NAVE BFORMCEN 5801 Ave.
-Philadelphia, PA 19120-5099

-NOTES TO ORITINATORS

-Note: Type in the subject of your basic in-

-Paragraph 2: State the reason for continuation of the poort.
+To control and reduce the burden placed on the operating formes and the shore establishment, we must extend the report control symbl OPWAV 5214-1.
+We are approving the report contained in the basic instruction for an additional three years.
+Action.
+Add the following sentence to the report(s) paragraph: Extend the reporting requirement contained in this directive until (insert a month and year not greater than three years from the date of the change transmittal). : Distribution: (Same is basic) Stockes.
+CO, NAV-MIFORHCEN 5801 Ave.
+Philadetphia, PA 19130-5099 NOTES TO ORITINATORS Real, there was a the autient of your basic in- Paragraph 2: State the reason for continuation of the sourt.